DavidHe1127/Mr.He_HandBook/Cloud,Tooling/AWS/IAM/README.md

 - Attached to a resource.
 - It defines **what** actions is **allowed/denied** on which **resource** by **who** or which **resource**
 - Can have `Principal`.

+### Federated Users

+External identities are users you manage outside of AWS in your corporate directory, but to whom you grant access to your AWS account using temporary security credentials.
+They differ from IAM users, which are created and maintained in your AWS account.

+Read more around this on [IAM Q&A](https://aws.amazon.com/iam/faqs/)

 ### Reference